 A non-fireproof rug is a safety hazard when exposed to hot embers.
 Additionally, cheaper outdoor rugs tend to fall apart when exposed to harsh weather.
 Although not all non-fireproof rugs are made cheaply, this is something to consider.

-If you’re unsure about whether or not your rug is flame-retardant, or you’d just like to be safe, you should do two things.
+If you’re unsure about whether or not your rug is flame-retardant, or you’d just like to be safe, you should do three things.

 For one, you should look into purchasing or installing a fire pit spark screen — I go through the best options in this article.

 Next, consider getting a fire extinguisher like this one to put near your fire pit in case of emergencies.

 Finally, you should add protection between the fire pit and the surface underneath.

 What Should You Put Underneath an Outdoor Fire Pit?